tsowell/linux-samus/README.md

 ```
 $ ALSA_CONFIG_UCM=ucm/ alsaucm -c bdw-rt5677 set _verb HiFi
 ```
 The configuration will persist if you save and restore the ALSA state.
+The alsa-utils package provides systemd services to do this on shutdown and on boot.

 ##### Issues